-At Wolper Law Firm, we take the FINRA suitability rule very seriously.
+At Wolper Law Firm, P.A., we take the FINRA suitability rule very seriously.
 If a stockbroker has failed you in this regard, FINRA arbitration may be the best way to get your money back and hold the financial advisor accountable for their actions.
 Read on to learn more about FINRA suitability and what makes an investment unsuitable.

 What Is the FINRA Suitability Rule?

 FINRA Rule 2111 is the suitability rule.
 Here, FINRA regulations clearly state that before a financial advisor or firm recommends an investment opportunity to an investor, they must have a reasonable belief that the investment is suitable for the investor.
 This means that the investment opportunity must align with the goals and objectives the investor outlined in their investment portfolio.

 In order for a stockbroker to know an investment is suitable, they must have done their due diligence by researching the investment opportunity in detail and informing you of the risks.